Key Person Insurance for Business Owners

 Premiums for key person life insurance are generally not tax-deductible, while death benefits are often received tax-free if structured properly.
 Tax treatment depends on specific circumstances.

-How much key person insurance does a business need?
+How much life insurance does a business owner need?

 The appropriate coverage amount depends on revenue impact, replacement cost, debt obligations, and overall business valuation.
-A financial review helps determine an appropriate range.
+Therefore, a financial review helps determine an appropriate range.

 Is key person insurance the same as a buy-sell agreement?

-No. A buy-sell agreement governs ownership transfer between partners, while key person insurance protects the business from financial disruption caused by the loss of a key individual.
+No. A buy-sell agreement governs ownership transfer between partners, while key man insurance protects the business from financial disruption caused by the loss of a key individual.

 Protect What Powers Your Business